 Of course, we are and running a business doesn’t mean that we have the right to hamper environment.
 Our environmental record is better than any other trekking company in Nepal.
-In partnership with the Kathmandu Educational Environment Project (KEEP) and the Dhaulagiri Association France, we have spear-headed a number of successful clean-up campaigns and awareness programmee.
-While it's sad fact that tourism is taking a toll on these stunning areas, we believe that the two can co-exist and committed to being a part of the solution.For more info visit our link http://travel.himalayanglacier.com/why-hgt.html
+In partnership with the Kathmandu Environmental Education Project (KEEP) and the Dhaulagiri Association France, we have spear-headed a number of successful clean-up campaigns and awareness programmee.
+While it's sad fact that tourism is taking a toll on these stunning areas, we believe that the two can co-exist and committed to being a part of the solution.For more info visit our link http://www.himalayanglacier.com/why-hgt.html

 Exploitation of its workers is often overlooked and darker side of the Nepal tourism industry and unfortunately it's a serious issue.
 However, we are firmly committed to upholding the rights of trek workers; including guides, Sherpas, porters and cooking staff.
 We provide all our staff with award-rate salary, insurance, proper equipment, training and excellent medical treatment.
 Also we work in a partnership with the Himalayan Explores Connections (a porter's advocacy project) and the International Porter Protection Group (IPPG).

 Very good questions.
 Yes!
 Absolutely your foods and water are safe while you are in the lodge and camp trek.
 We served only when it is hygienically prepared on the lodge.
 Moreover, our guides are the cooks while you are on the lodge trek, they will checked the goods before preparing in the kitchen & make sure everything are Okay.
 Most of the cooks in the local teahouses are simply trained but experience has made them perfect.
 If the group requires our well trained 5 star class cooks with the crew even on the lodge trek we are more delighted to take with an additional cost.
-We will provide boiled with purified by tablet and bottled sealed water in case of insufficient even though we are conscious about current environmental issues.
+You will get boiled water in the lodges or you can purify with tablets and bottled sealed water in case of insufficient even though we are conscious about current environmental issues.
 On HGT's camp crew we have good combination of Guides, Sherpas, Cooks, Kitchen staffs and Porters.
 Guides and cooks are technically, practically and theoretically well train where as kitchen staffs and porters are practically well train.
 While on the camping trek our best cooks prepares you with the varieties of foods, which is hygienically prepared.
 You will find out very rare repetition of food items on your entire trek duration.
 As far as drinking water is treated by boiling and water purification by medicine or with filtered.

 Yes!
 Our guides, cooks, Sherpas and porters are fully equipped.
 Actually we are working in a team.
 We all are boss and we all are workers.
 We are the partner of Himalayan Explores Connections (Porters assistance project) we supply enough good clothes from this project, that's why we are different then other companies.
 Please compare yourself.
 Moreover, we believe that without the assistance of good staffs existence of HGT is impossible.
 HGT protect and advocates for the rights of all our staffs and fully insured.